hydrostack/hydro/docs/content/index.md

 features:
   - icon: ♥️
     title: Razor Pages and MVC
-    details: Use familiar, server-side rendering strategy that has been a foundation of .NET web development for many years
+    details: Use familiar, server-side rendering strategy that has been a foundation of .NET web development for many years.
   - icon: 🧩️
     title: Components
-    details: Build your application using components, which make it easy to structure and separate your codebase
+    details: Build stateful and interactive components in an intuitive way, and use them in your Razor Pages or MVC views.
   - icon: ⚡️
-    title: Reactive and stateful
+    title: Great user experience without JS
     details: No full page reloads.
-After each action only update parts of the page that need it.
+After each action only update parts of the page that changed.
+No writing JavaScript required, but possible if needed.
 ---

 <style scoped>